Ciphey/Ciphey/README.md

 </table>

-<sub><b>Note</b> The gifs may load at the wrong times, so one may appear significantly faster than another.</sub>
+<sub><b>Note</b> The gifs may load at the wrong times, so one may appear significantly faster than another.</sub><br>
-<sub><b>A note on magic</b>CyberChef's most similar feature is Magic.
+<sub><b>A note on magic </b>CyberChef's most similar feature is Magic.
 Magic fails instantly on this input and crashes.
 The only way we could get CyberChef to function was to manually define it.</sub>

 We also tested CyberChef and Ciphey with a 6gb file.
 Ciphey cracked it in 5 minutes and 54 seconds.
 CyberChef crashed before it even started.